teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 ## Problem Description / Motivation

-> Description of the generating context of the project theme.
-Motivation for addressing this project theme.

 Surface Electromyography (sEMG) signals of articulatory muscles reflect the speech production process.
 As such, they are a biosignal of interest for Silent Speech Interfaces (SSIs) [1], which aim to enable speech communication without depending on acoustic speech.
 However, acquiring these biological signals is notoriously difficult.
 Subjects must undergo a tiresome recording procedure, resulting in small datasets with low subject variability.
 Furthermore, the collected data is often lawfully restricted.
 Consequently, there is a strong motivation for Speech-to-EMG (STE) modeling, which could be explored to generate new, artificial EMG signals to improve ETS model training and mitigate data scarcity.